pts/pts-tinype/README.txt

 * A section cannot be loaded to ImageBase, minimum is ImageBase + 0x1000.
 * SizeOfHeaders must be > 0.
 * PointerToRawData is 0, then Windows XP doesn't load the section.
+* Maybe the limitations above don't apply if we don't need any external libraries (not even kernel32.dll).
+This needs further investigation.

 How was hh2.nasm created?